-For close to 30 years, the CREGÉS has developed a domain of expertise focussed on the development and knowledge transfer of evidence-informed and best practices in relation to caregivers.
+For close to 30 years, the CREGÉS has developed a Domain of Expertise dedicated to the development and knowledge transfer of evidence-based and best practices for caregivers.

-The Caregiver Support Center was its first achievement in the development of Leading practices based on a Strengths and Resilience approach.
-It was then followed by the development of respite services, a home-based stimulation program, a consultation and short-term psychosocial counselling service for caregivers, as well as, psycho-educational support groups and workshops.
-In addition, the expertise led to the creation of several training programs, academic lectures, presentations and partnerships to educate professionals, students and healthcare partners on challenges faced by caregivers in Quebec, Canada and internationally.
+The Caregiver Support Center was its first accomplishment in developing Leading practices based on a strength and resilience approach.
+It was followed by the development of respite services, a home-based stimulation program, a consultation and short-term psychosocial counselling service for caregivers, as well as, psycho-educational support groups and workshops.
+This led to the creation of several training programs, lectures, presentations and partnerships to educate professionals, students and healthcare partners on the challenges caregivers face in Quebec, Canada and the world.

-Research projects that support the development of Leading practices in this area of expertise stem from the recognition of the diversity of caregivers’ lived experience and of their shared psychosocial, information and practical needs within the societal context.
+Research projects that support the development of Leading practices in this Domain of Expertise stem from the recognition of the diversity of the lived experience and the shared psychosocial and practical needs of caregivers.